molathotisaiteja1267-ctrl/patient-triage-ai/README.md

 # 1. Why PatientTriage.ai?

 Emergency departments can become overloaded when many patients arrive at the same time.
-During these situations, staff need to quickly identify which patients require immediate attention, which patients can safely wait, and whether important information is missing.
+During these situations, healthcare staff need to quickly understand which patients may require immediate attention, which patients can wait, what critical information is missing, and how the current emergency queue should be organized.

-PatientTriage.ai explores how AI-assisted software can support this workflow without replacing healthcare professionals.
+PatientTriage.ai explores how AI-assisted software can support this workflow while keeping healthcare professionals in control.
+The system focuses on structured information, safety checks, patient prioritization, transparent recommendations, and complete hospital workflow management rather than replacing clinical judgment.

-The system is designed around three principles:

-- **AI recommends — humans decide**
-- **Worst-case safety before average-case optimization**
-- **Transparent and auditable recommendations**

-Instead of simply producing an AI-generated priority, the platform checks safety conditions, validates available information, identifies uncertainty, and provides an explainable recommendation for clinical review.
+The core principle is:

+> **AI Recommends.
+Humans Decide.**

 ---

 # 2. What Does PatientTriage.ai Do?

-The platform provides the following major capabilities:
+PatientTriage.ai provides a complete hospital workflow for managing patients from registration through emergency triage and follow-up care.
+Hospital administrators can create and manage their organization, staff members can access the system according to their roles, and new patients receive automatically generated hospital-specific IDs.
+When a patient arrives at the emergency department, staff can record symptoms, functional status, vital signs, medical history, and immediate safety information.
+The system then generates an AI-assisted triage recommendation using deterministic clinical decision-support logic.
+Patients can be placed into a priority-based emergency queue, where higher-acuity cases are shown first and earlier arrival times are used to order patients with the same priority.
+Staff can also access longitudinal patient profiles containing previous visits, medical conditions, allergies, medications, doctors, clinical notes, triage history, and upcoming appointments.
+The platform also supports appointments, encounters, staff management, human clinical overrides, audit trails, and operational analytics.

+---

+# 3. Main Features

 - 🏥 Multi-hospital organization management
 - 🔐 Staff authentication and role-based access
 - 👤 Automatic patient registration and patient IDs
 - 🚑 Emergency department intake
-- 🛡️ 12 immediate safety guards
+- 🛡️ Immediate safety screening
 - ❤️ Vital-sign validation
-- 🤖 Deterministic AI-assisted triage recommendation
+- 🤖 AI-assisted triage recommendations
 - 🚨 Five-level emergency priority system
 - 📋 Live emergency acuity queue
 - 🗂️ Longitudinal patient records